 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

-The name of your medicine is: ____________________________.
+The name of the medicine is:

 Prostacyclins and prostacyclin receptor agonists are used to treat Pulmonary Arterial Hypertension (PAH).
 Prostacyclins come in many forms.
-Ask your doctor, nurse or pharmacist.

 Please keep this and all other medicines out of the reach of children.
-Do not share your medicines with other people.
+Do not share medicines with other people.

-Before You Use This Medicine
+Before Using This Medicine

 Tell your health care team if you:

-Are allergic to any medicine (prescription or over-the-counter),
+Are allergic to any medicine (prescription or over the counter)

-Have congestive heart failure,
+Have congestive heart failure

-Take any other medicines for high blood pressure,
+Take any other medicines for high blood pressure

-Have a lung infection,
+Have a lung infection

-Have liver or kidney disease.
+Have liver or kidney disease